VirtusLab/git-machete/README.md

 ```

 See and possibly edit the suggested layout of branches.
-Branch layout is always kept as a `.git/machete` text file.
+Branch layout is always kept as a `.git/machete` text file, which can be edited directly or via `git machete edit`.

 ### See the current repository state
 ```shell script